Skip to main contentSupply Chain Analysis Workflow

 6. Add GML Graph Generator

-Convert extracted entities into a graph format.- Add a GmlGenerator node
+Convert extracted entities into a graph format.

 - Configure parameters: